2015 Challenge: Stay Tuned!

-For each month of the Challenge, May through October, three prizes will be awarded (chosen randomly from qualified participants), as follows:
+For each month of the Challenge, May through October, three prizes will be awarded (chosen randomly from qualified participants).

 At the end of the Challenge, participants who have reached 100 miles or 500 miles are entered to win one of two grand prizes.
 In past years, grand prize winners were treated to gift cards from REI and other local businesses.

 Active Transportation Resources

 When you sign up for the Challenge, you can request a reusable bag with these helpful resources, while supplies last:

 - Metro's Bike There! map,

 - Metro's Walk There! book,

 - Lake Oswego area maps,

 Additional resources are available to help you on the road to meeting the 100 Mile Challenge, including the following:

 - TriMet's trip planning tool - Find routes and travel times using transit, bike, and walking.